-Where the Governing Body transfers control or otherwise allows the use of school premises to external bodies (such as sports clubs) or service providers during or out of school hours, we will ensure that these bodies or providers have appropriate safeguarding policies and procedures, and that there are arrangements in place to coordinate with the school on such matters.
+Where the governing body transfers control or otherwise allows the use of school premises to external bodies (such as sports clubs) or service providers during or out of school hours, we will ensure that these bodies or providers have appropriate safeguarding policies and procedures, and that there are arrangements in place to co-ordinate with the school on such matters.
 Such considerations will be made explicit in any contract or service level agreement with the bodies or providers.

-Appropriate checks will be undertaken in respect of visitors and volunteers coming into school.
-Visitors will be expected to sign in and out via the office visitors log and to display a visitors badge whilst on school site.
+Appropriate checks will be undertaken in respect of visitors and volunteers, including governors, coming into school.
+Records of these checks are kept securely in school (i.e. Single Central Record) and reviewed regularly.

+Visitors will be expected to sign in and out via the office visitors' log and to display a visitor's badge whilst on school site; blue lanyards are given to visitors with a DBS check, orange lanyards are given to visitors without a DBS check who must be accompanied at all times.
 Any individual who is not known or identifiable should be challenged for clarification and reassurance.